-Some shippers find that they need to bill postage to a third party account.
+Some shippers find that they need to bill postage to a third-party account.
 In this case, you can save the third party accounts for quick access on the READY TO SHIP page.
 Learn more.
 Save even more time by using Shipping Rules to automatically assign a third party billing account to specific orders.
 Learn more.

 How you create your labels can be as unique as your shipping process.
-ShippingEasy can accommodate all types of work flows - purchase labels one-by-one or in batches, take it step-by-step or keep it to one-page.
+ShippingEasy can accommodate all types of workflows - purchase labels one-by-one or in batches, take it step-by-step or keep it to one-page.

 Options abound even when shipping from the ORDERS page.

-Buy Labels: Buy Labels reads an order’s service carrier selection with it’s destination address to configure an accurate rate quote right on the ORDERS page.
+Buy Labels: Buy Labels reads an order’s service carrier selection with its destination address to configure an accurate rate quote right on the ORDERS page.
 You can then purchase individual labels or as many as 200 at once - regardless of the carrier or service.
 Consider it the next evolution of batching.

-In order for this feature to work properly, ShippingEasy needs to know all the selections, as discussed in “Preparing a label”, that you want applied to your labels.
+In order for this feature to work properly, ShippingEasy needs to know all the selections, as discussed in “Preparing a label”, that you want to be applied to your labels.
 Most importantly, you will need to set up Shipping Rules that assign a saved selection to your orders.
 Jump back to our tips about setting up Saved Selections.